metadaddy/b2-video-sharing-example/README.md

 BUCKET_NAME="<your private B2 bucket, for uploaded videos>"
 ```

+When the worker app receives a transcoding request, it downloads the raw video from B2 to a temporary file in the local filesystem.
+Similarly, `ffmpeg` writes the transcoded video file to a temporary file before the worker app uploads it to B2.
+By default, the app will delete the temporary files after the upload is complete, but
+you can override this if necessary by editing `config.json` and setting `DELETE_TMP_FILES` to `false`.

 ## Run the Worker App

 Use `flask run` to run the app in the Flask development server.